-We did some volunteer work like we went to a community building and we painted the house, we planted trees, and one of my favorite was when we visited an elderly home.
-We spent a half day there, we were divided into two groups, one of the group went out and had a walk and the other group were doing some art work, and as volunteers had to help them.
+We did some volunteer work, like we went to a community building and painted the house, we planted trees, and one of my favorites was when we visited an elderly home.
+We spent half a day there, divided into two groups, one of the groups went out and had a walk and the other group were doing some art work, and as volunteers had to help them.

-It was so amazing how the elderly people were thankful for this.
+It was amazing how thankful elderly people were for it.
 It was such an honor to see how happily they live.

-In this 9 days a learned a lot, not only from other people but also from myself.
-I learned how to be more patient and how to listen somebody.
-And if you apply for an Erasmus project you can see that how that project specify you’re life after the project.
+In these 9 days I learned a lot, not only about other people but also about myself.
+I learned how to be more patient and how to listen to somebody.
+And if you apply for an Erasmus+ project, you can see how that project changes your life.

-Now I can say, that this project was one of the best things that has happend to me!
-I will never forget this 9 days.
+Now I can say, this project was one of the best things that has happened to me!
+I will never forget these 9 days.

-Our 9 day youth exchange to Murska Sobota, Slovenia at first seemed like a challenge- many days, foreign people, full program of activities.
+Our 9 day youth exchange in Murska Sobota, Slovenia, at first seemed like a challenge – several days, foreign people, a program full of activities.

 Xaris Miller, Team leader

 This wasn’t my first time in a youth exchange, although it was in Slovenia, so even if it’s one of our neighbour countries, I was still very excited to be there.
 As for the topic, I really like volunteering because you meet new people, who always grant you some other view of the world.
 With an Erasmus+ project this is the best mixture, I thought.
-And as I suspected it was.
-For me the most shocking part was that, I didn’t just meet with a few new people, I actually felt some connection, that they are like me, well of course not exactly, we had our differences, but the main point is, we were different nations locked in with one another and I found out that we still had really similar opinions and thoughts.
-I didn’t thought that we would be so different it was just an amazing thing to witness, we were into the same music, tv series, etc. or had the very same jokes in our own language.
+And it really was.
+For me, the most shocking part was that I didn’t just meet with a few new people, I actually felt some connection that they are like me, well of course not exactly, we had our differences, but the main point is, we were different nations locked in with one another and I found out that we still had really similar opinions and thoughts.
+I hadn’t thought that we would be so similar, it was just an amazing thing to witness, we were into the same music, tv series, etc. or had the very same jokes in our own language.

 Baranyi Ádám, participant